arlonproj/arlon/docs/design.md

 This Kubernetes cluster hosts the following components:
 - ArgoCD
-- Arlo
+- Arlon
 - Cluster management stacks e.g. Cluster API and/or Crossplane

-The Arlo state and controllers reside in the arlo namespace.
+The Arlon state and controllers reside in the arlon namespace.

 ## Configuration bundle